User Questions & Answers – Safety and security alerts in myCWT

 • If alert severity level is 4

-Why does some alerts colors the icon in red in myCWT?
+Why do some alerts color the icon in red in myCWT?

 Alert icon will be displayed with a color taken from the highest severity alert considered using the below scale: